bsmith96/Qlab-Scripts/README.md

 To install the scripts to your user's Library folder, in "Script Libraries", I suggest you run the script "~/00 Import all to library.applescript" from the script editor.
 Select the base folder of the repository, and you can now quickly access any script.
 Within Qlab, call the script (probably from within a `tell application "Qlab" to tell front workspace` block) like so:

-`tell script "01 Mixing Desk Programming/Choose Desk to program" to run`
+`tell script "Mixing Desk Programming/Choose Desk to program" to run`

 ### User Defined Variables

 Many scripts also contain User Defined Variables.
 With these, when you call the script within Qlab, you can declare these variables globally and set them from within Qlab.
-This is particularly useful for using the same script for different purposes: e.g. you could have 2 versions of `04 Fades/1 Create fade`, one which creates a fade down and one a fade up.
+This is particularly useful for using the same script for different purposes: e.g. you could have 2 versions of `Fades/Create fade`, one which creates a fade down and one a fade up.
 The syntax for this would be as follows:

 ```applescript
 global userLevel, userPrefix